NicolasLagaillardie/mpst_rust_github/response.md

 ### P6 Running `./scripts/examples_literature.sh` resulted in the error:

 Fixed in the new version.
-The script was called with the wrong argument
+The script was called with the wrong argument.

 ### P7 `./lightweight_library.sh` should be `./scripts/lightweight_library.sh`